Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Approximation algorithm for --MWCDS

-Suppose $G$ is a $k$-connected graph which has a $k$-separator $S$.
-By Lemma \ref{lem15-3-30-1}, $G$ can be decomposed into several marked $S$-components which are also $k$-connected.
-If any one of them, say $G'$, also has a $k$-separator $S'$, then $G'$ can be further decomposed into several marked $S'$-components.
-Proceeding like this until no marked component has $k$-separators.
-Notice that a $k$-connected graph without $k$-separator is either a complete graph on $k+1$ vertices or a $(k+1)$-connected graph.
-Call such a graph a {\em $k$-block} (a $k$-block is usually defined as a $k$--connected subgraph which is maximal with respect to such a property).
-So, any $k$-connected graph can be decomposed into a set of $k$-blocks.
-Pasting these $k$-blocks through those $k$-separators used in the decomposition, graph $G$ has a {\em tree-like} structure.
+The original graph $G$ can be viewed as pasting these $k$-blocks through those $k$-separators used in the decomposition and ignoring those virtual edges.
+From such a point of view, $G$ has a {\em tree-like} structure (see Fig.\ref{fig1} for an illustration).
 To be more concrete, let $B_k(G)$ be a bipartite graph with bipartition $(X,Y)$, where every vertex in $X$ corresponds to a $k$-block in the final decomposition and every vertex in $Y$ corresponds to a $k$-separator used in the decomposition.
 Vertex $x\in X$ is adjacent with vertex $y\in Y$ in $B_k(G)$ if and only if the $k$-separator corresponding to $y$ is contained in the $k$-block corresponding to $x$.
-Then $B_k(G)$ is a tree.
-We call $B_k(G)$ as the {\em $k$-block tree of $G$}.
+It can be seen that $B_k(G)$ is a tree (see Fig.\ref{fig1}(b)).
+We call $B_k(G)$ the {\em $k$-block tree of $G$}.
 Those $k$-blocks which correspond to leaves of $B_k(G)$ are called {\em leaf $k$-blocks}.
-An illustration for this decomposition is given in Fig.\ref{fig1}.

 The neighbor set of a node $u$ in graph $G$ is denoted as $N_G(u)$.
 Its degree $d_G(u)=|N_G(u)|$.
 For a $k$--connected graph $G$, a minimum length $k$--connected spanning subgraph of $G$ is abbreviated as $k$-MSS.
+Notice that a $k$-MSS is an {\em edge induced subgraph}, not a node induced subgraph.

 \begin{lemma} Let $F$ be a $k$--MSS of a $k$--connected unit disk graph $G$.
 Then the maximum degree of $F$ is no more than $5k$. \end{lemma}